 Despite being terrestrial snakes, Corn snakes will appreciate some branches and vines to climb up and slither around.
 They will also thank you for adding at least two hiding caves into their enclosure, one in either end so they can feel secure across the entire thermogradient.
 A good-sized water bowl is also important, generally, you should be looking to get a dish large enough for your snake to soak in if they wish, which can be particularly helpful when they are about to shed their skin.

 Further cover and decoration can be provided using either real, or artificial plants placed around the enclosure, for example, the Swell Trailing Abutilon.
 The placement of such decor is mostly down to personal preference and the aesthetic you hope to achieve, but they should be evenly placed across the length of the vivarium to provide consistent cover and be more appealing to the eye.

 What do Corn snakes eat?

 Being quite slender snakes, Corn snakes are often overfed in the hobby with foods that are a little too high in protein which can lead to obesity and other related health issues.
-Due to this, we prefer feeding mice as a staple to our Corn snakes over rats or multimammates as they are lower in fats and proteins, but other food options such as chicks or rats can be offered from time to time to add variety to their diet.
+Due to this, we prefer feeding frozen mice as a staple to our Corn snakes over rats or multimammates as they are lower in fats and proteins, but other food options such as frozen chicks or frozen rats can be offered from time to time to add variety to their diet.